High Country Solution Logo

 How long does spray foam insulation last in agricultural buildings?

-Properly installed spray foam can last 20+ years without performance loss.
+Properly installed spray foam can last 20 or more years without significant performance loss when it is protected from prolonged UV exposure and physical damage.

 Does spray foam attract rodents or insects?

-No. Its composition does not provide a food source, and it reduces entry gaps.
+No. Its composition does not provide a food source, and the air-sealing properties actually reduce the entry gaps pests rely on.

 Can spray foam be applied over existing insulation?

-Yes, if the existing insulation is dry, clean, and structurally sound.
+Yes, provided the existing insulation is dry, clean, and structurally sound before application.

 © 2025 All Rights Reserved.
 High Country Solutions